-Romantic getaways can quickly turn into stressful situations when work enters the picture, according to a new survey by Korn Ferry.
-The advisory firm released a study this summer about what causes disagreements between couples on vacation (honeymoons and anniversary trips included!) and the overwhelming majority of married pairs hit snags over work—namely, because, they’re too attached.
+Romantic getaways can transform into stressful situations when work enters the picture.
+Advisory firm Korn Ferry released a study in 2017 about what causes disagreements between couples on vacation (honeymoons, engagement-moons and anniversary trips included) and the overwhelming majority of couples hit snags over work—namely, because, they’re too attached.

 According to the statistics, 88 percent of those surveyed said they’ve had to cancel or cut a vacation short because of work, and those couples who do manage to jet off to some distant, sunny locale often find themselves unable to detach from work emails and other obligations.
 Though the reasons why honeymooners tend to check in with the office varies, one overwhelming cause is because employees feel responsible for “putting out fires and getting pulled into critical issues.”
 (Fifty-three percent of those surveyed noted this as a reason for their technological attachment.)

 Another reason is perhaps a little harder to parse out: a quarter of respondents said they check in with the office during vacations because they “enjoy the work”—which is great and all, but perhaps not best for romance.
 Interestingly enough, a majority of those surveyed (74 percent) said they would take the same amount of time off even if they were given unlimited vacation time, and 12 percent said they might take even less time.

 There are several ways to counter this argument from creeping into your honeymoon or future anniversary trip.

 Communicate With Your Partner